AndrzejMiskow/PyFilms-FullStack-Application/README.md

 ### Prequisties needed

+All required softwares are listed inside requirements.txt and can be installed with `pip install -r requirements.txt`

 1. **Python3 (Verison 3.7.5)**
 - Django 1.1 installation supports python 2.7 however if using pip to install package would lead to issues hence the use of python3